-In his second year at MIT Phil Hess is the Director of Communications, Promotions and Marketing for the Department of Athletics, Physical Education and Recreation.
+Phil Hess was named the Director of Communications, Promotions and Marketing for the Department of Athletics, Physical Education and Recreation in July of 2011.
 Hess joined the MIT staff after three years at Stony Brook University.

 During his tenure as the Director of Athletic Communications at Stony Brook, Hess was the media contact for Football, Men’s and Women's Tennis and Men's Lacrosse.
 He furthered the development of the Seawolf radio network and supervised the department's weekly 30-minute television show.
 Hess implemented several social media initiatives and moved printed media guides to interactive web versions.